 The difference is that burgers are cooked faster, to medium or medium well max (hopefully).
 Meatballs (and meatloaf) are cooked all the way through, so there’s no pink left inside.
 And there it lies the problem.

 The longer ground meat is cooked, the firmer it gets.
 The proteins in the meat tighten and create a dry, and even rubbery, texture.
 Which is no good.
 Meatballs aren’t supposed to be tough, they should be easy to bite into, tender and juicy.

 Solution: add something in between the meat fibers that will prevent them from fusing together.
 Keto solution: Other than bread.

 Only meat meatballs, although perfect in it’s macros and simplicity, don’t cut the mustard.
 So, what is a keto or low-carb cook to do for pillowy soft, mouth watering no bread meatballs?

-The collagen-rich gelatin surrounds the grains of almond flour, and expands the juiciness of the meatballs tenfold!
+I mix collagen-rich gelatin with grains of almond flour, expanding the juiciness of the meatballs tenfold!
 I prefer grass-fed beef gelatin but you can also use regular unflavored gelatin powder.
 Dissolve the gelatin in beef stock (or try bone broth) to add a punch of flavor!